arthurysong/reddit-bot-admiralbulldog/README.md

 ### Checking for emotes in comments

-The comment is first normalized by replacing any punctuation with white space.
+The bot uses PRAW the monitor the stream of comments in Sir Donger's subreddit.
+In order to check for a matching emote, the comment is first normalized by replacing any punctuation with white space.
 Then, the comment string is split into an array of words.
-If any of the split words exactly match (case sensitive) any of the stored emotes, AdmiralClockwerk will respond to the comment with the url's to the matching emote image.
+If any of the split words exactly match (case sensitive) any of the stored emotes, AdmiralClockwerk will respond to the comment with the url(s) to the matching emote image(s).

-## Ronnie Coleman
+## Ronnie Coleman Here I come

 The bot also checks for any **post titles** that contain "ronnie" and "coleman".
 This feature only checks post titles so any comments with "ronnie" and "coleman" won't be replied to.

 ## BTTV & BTTV API
 [Top global emotes](https://betterttv.com/emotes/top)
-API URL for top 100 emotes ["https://api.betterttv.net/3/emotes/shared/top?offset=0&limit=100"]("https://api.betterttv.net/3/emotes/shared/top?offset=0&limit=100")
+BTTV v3 API URL for top 100 emotes ["https://api.betterttv.net/3/emotes/shared/top?offset=0&limit=100"]("https://api.betterttv.net/3/emotes/shared/top?offset=0&limit=100")

 ## Reddit Connection Wrapper (Praw)
 [PRAW](https://asyncpraw.readthedocs.io/en/latest/)